PaddlePaddle/Parakeet/examples/fastspeech/README.md

 # Fastspeech
 Paddle fluid implementation of Fastspeech, a feed-forward network based on Transformer.
 The implementation is based on [FastSpeech: Fast, Robust and Controllable Text to Speech](https://arxiv.org/abs/1905.09263).

-We implement Fastspeech model in paddle fluid with dynamic graph, which is convenient for flexible network architectures.

 ## Dataset

 We experiment with the LJSpeech dataset.
 Download and unzip [LJSpeech](https://keithito.com/LJ-Speech-Dataset/).